 - Must be able to guard your yard.

 No Fastbreak Lay-ups

 - Sprint back on defense – Get back guys must get back.

 - Contradictory to consequences of paint, but we want to shoot more FT’s than our opponent attempts.

-These are the keys to our pressure pack line defense that we have found successful in our program when it comes to developing our defensive strategy.
-Hopefully these keys will add some value to your defense as well.
+These are the keys to our basketball pressure pack-line defense that we have found successful in our program when developing our defensive strategy.
+Hopefully, these keys will add some value to your defense as well.